lbhaskar4/test/.gitlab/issue_templates/Exception-request.md

 (Include an estimate of the potential number of users affected by any negative impact.)
 (Explain the steps you took to minimize the risk.)

+## UX issues that *do not* require an exception request
+* If it’s a S4 Priority and does not require a Backend change.

+While it does not require an exception request, it will require a review from a UX team member for sign-off.

 ## Sign-off

 The following need to provide initial approval for this exception request: